HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 and exporting files), `sbg_vol_manager.pl` (manager for mounted AWS buckets), `sbg_async_folder_copy.pl` (bulk, recursive, asynchronous file copy within or between projects), `check_divisions.pl` (list projects, members, tasks, and more), and others.
 These are mostly retired.
+These are in the [sevenbridges](sevenbridges) directory.

+Perl libraries that wrap around the Seven Bridges API have been moved to a private repository, [Net::SB](https://github.com/tjparnell/Net-SB).
+The code was originally part of this package but split off to make it more generally accessible.
+It is currently not on CPAN and must be installed manually.

+- Migration

+Several scripts used in the Great Data Migration from the Seven Bridges platform to private AWS buckets.
+These include `generate_project_export_prefixes.pl` for automatic generation of destination buckets and prefixes for manual inspection, `select_sbg_project_files_to_delete.pl` for finding and removing unwanted files from Seven Bridges projects, `generate_bulk_export_commands.pl` for generating the actual shell scripts for managing and executing the transfer, and `verify_transfers.pl` for directly comparing the paths and sizes between Seven Bridges projects and AWS buckets for confirmation of successful file transfer.
+These are in the [migration](migration) directory.

-- other
+- Deprecation

-There are a few other sundry scripts for data migration, various one-off purposes, and such.
-These also include scripts for the bulk migration from Seven Bridges to AWS buckets.
+Old scripts and stuff are placed in the [deprecated](deprecated/Readme.md) directory for posterity only.
+See its dedicated page for more information.

 ### Modules

 There are specific Perl library modules for working with the Catalog database file, Repository project folders on the file server, and GNomEx.
-These are fairly specific to the scripts here and unlikely of general interest.
+These are fairly specific to the scripts here and unlikely to be of general interest.

-### Deprecated Stuff

-These are bunch of old, deprecated scripts.
-See its dedicated page for more information.
+**NOTE**: These are not installed by a package manager.
+All of the applications in the `script` folder will look for the `lib` folder in the parent directory.
+Downloading the package as-is and running in place should work.
+Otherwise, they can be manually placed in your `PERL5LIB` path.

 ## Requirements